chukiagosoftware/software-engineer-blog/hugo-blog/content/posts/google_vertex_ai_vector_search.md

 draft: false
 ---

-Building a RAG system with Vertex AI Vector Search is a great way to get started with the Google Cloud platform's latest Generative AI and Machine Learning tools.
-This post will walk you through the process of setting up a RAG system with Vertex AI Vector Search.
+I am building a Go-based Hotel Reviews RAG system with Vertex AI Vector Search, BigQuery and Gemini.
+This post will describe some MLops, AI Text models, and overall working with Google Cloud platform's latest Generative AI and Machine Learning tools.

+I will walk you through the process of setting up an end-to-end Retrieval Augmented Generation system with Vertex AI Vector Search.
+The project is called [Alpaca](https://github.com/chukiagosoftware/alpaca) which is my Hotel Review Search turbocharged with AI.
+End goal: finding quality hotels that meet your criteria based on natural language analysis and a fine-tuned curation of LLMs, Vector Similarity Search, and the related APIs.
+My preliminary research shows that it is possible to do better than a raw ChatGPT/Grok/Gemini/Llama question and answer prompt.

-### Gemini API vs Vertex AI
+### Google Gemini API vs Vertex AI
 Google Cloud has a bunch of new features and services which are similar but confusingly named.
-Gemini is the umbrella name for their Generative AI platform featuring the models of the same name and can be used for quick development as a ChatGPT/Llama alternative at https://ai.google.dev/gemini.
-However, that is separate from Enterprise level Vertex AI.
+Vertex AI is the longstanding AI and Machine Learning platform suite.
+Gemini is the umbrella name for their Generative AI platform featuring the various models of the same name.
+Gemini API can be used for quick development as a ChatGPT/Llama alternative at https://ai.google.dev/gemini.
+However, that is separate from Enterprise level Vertex AI and doesn't include the batteries, picks, and shovels that Vertex does.

-### BigQuery Text Embeddings
+### BigQuery Text Embeddings Generation
-Under Vertex AI platform we can still deploy Gemini models, and for the Alpaca project, we will use Vertex Vector Search and Gemini-001 Text Embeddings.
-To generate embeddings on BigQuery table, we run the following command.
-ML.GENERATE_EMBEDDINGS is the older function which requires some GCP IAM magic.
-For new development use AI.GENERATE_EMBEDDINGS which allows more seamless IAM permissions flow and also will support streaming new table data into the embeddings table.
+Under the enterprise Vertex AI platform one can still deploy Gemini models including text and diffusion, embeddings, and video generation.
+For the Alpaca project, I will use Vertex Vector Search with Gemini-001 Text Embeddings and Gemini 2 or 3 LLM initially.
+To generate embeddings on a BigQuery table, I ran the following command.
+ML.GENERATE_EMBEDDINGS is the older function that requires some GCP IAM magic.
+For new development I would use AI.GENERATE_EMBEDDINGS, which allows seamless IAM authentication and will support streaming new table data into the embeddings table, in the near term.

+So, the Generative AI RAG journey begins with SQL on BigQuery.
+Actually, it began with SQLite, Go's `net/http`, Object Relational Mapping (ORM) and data ingestion.
+To upload my SQL data to BigQuery I chose to use the GO Vertex SDKs and I honestly don't recommend it.
+The Go Python SDKs are far more mature, better documented, and it's easy to navigate and find answers to issues you find along the way.
+Even using `gcloud ai` and `gcloud bigquery` CLI commands was more productive and reliable than deciphering the sparse mix of Marketing, API Docs, Structs, and Protobuffers which constitute the Go Vertex AI SDKs.
+Hopefully this will change in the future as GenAI adoption rapidly increases and the need for performant software is paramount.

+In short, I used the standard `*bigquery.Client` nested in a Go struct with my metadata to upload the City, IATA, Hotel, and Review data to BigQuery.
+This part works well.
+For generating embeddings, you can attempt to use the SDK to run queries, revert to Python where it will just work, or use the trusty GCP BigQuery console to execute.
+Since these are one-time queries, I just did that and will iterate to coding the embedding process if and when the need for streaming arises.

     CREATE OR REPLACE TABLE `<project-id>.alpacaCentral.review_embeddings`
     AS